 There are many ways you can pay back rent to avoid eviction.
 At LoanMart, we recommend title loans as the best emergency cash.
 What are title loans?
 Title loans are a way to use your qualifying vehicle title as collateral to borrow money.
 LoanMart has years of experience with title loans, and we may be able to get you the best deal in title loans, so you can have the cash to pay rent1.
-However, before you can get title loans to pay rent, here are something to know about the eviction process.
+However, before you can get title loans in Michigan, or the state you live in, to pay rent, here are something to know about the eviction process.

 How do I pay my back rent?

 Usually, you can pay your back rent however you pay your rent normally.
 If you can’t pay it that way for some reason, you’ll have to speak to your landlord or superintendent about how you can pay your back rent.

 How do I work out a deal with my landlord?

 How exactly you work out a deal with your landlord will depend on your situation.
 If you are withholding rent because the landlord is refusing to perform necessary repairs, it will require a different negotiation strategy than if you aren’t paying your rent because you’re experiencing financial hardship.
 Whatever the cause for your eviction, you should be proactive about coming up with a compromise.

 Your compromise might involve paying a partial rent until you get back on your feet, and then paying extra rent to make up the difference.
 Or you might have the repairs done yourself and deduct the cost from your rent.
 You will have to assess your situation and figure out what is most likely to work.

 How do I fight my eviction in court?